-Opening a workspace
+Open a workspace

 You can open a workspace in one of the following ways:

-Click on the Open Workspace button in the Cloud Shell Editor Explorer view.
+If no workspaces are open, click the Open Workspace button in the Cloud Shell Editor Explorer view.

-Alternatively, you can access File > Open Recent Workspace....
+Alternatively, click File > Open Recent Workspace.

-Opening a Home workspace
+Open a Home workspace

-Saving a workspace
+Save a workspace

-Closing a workspace
+Close a workspace